2018 United States Senate election in North Dakota: Voter ID law and Native Americans disenfranchisement

-On October 9, 2018, the Supreme Court of the United States refused to overturn North Dakota's voter ID law, called HB 1369.
-This law requires voters to use an ID which lists a street address, and doesn't allow PO boxes as valid addresses.
-However, many Native American reservations don't use a conventional address system and their inhabitants tend to use PO boxes instead, making a large share of the IDs used by Native Americans invalid.
+On October 9, 2018, the Supreme Court of the United States upheld North Dakota's voter ID law, called HB 1369.
+This law requires voters to use an ID which lists a street address, and does not allow PO boxes as valid addresses.
+However, many Native American reservations do not use a conventional address system, and their inhabitants tend to use PO boxes instead, making a large share of the IDs used by Native Americans invalid.
 Although both Natives and non-Natives are affected, Native Americans are disproportionately more likely to be affected by HB 1369, and the law has been criticized for disenfranchising Native Americans.
-The Republican-held state government of North Dakota argued that the law was created to prevent voter fraud, but has been accused of passing the law because Native Americans are likely to vote Democratic.
+The Republican-held state government of North Dakota argued that the law was created to prevent voter fraud but has been accused of passing the law because Native Americans are likely to vote Democratic.

-A group of seven Native American voters led by Richard Brakebill, a U.S. Navy veteran enrolled in the Turtle Mountain Band of Chippewa Indians, challenged HB 1369 as violating the Equal Protection Clause.
+A group of seven Native American voters led by Richard Brakebill, a U.S. Navy veteran enrolled in the Turtle Mountain Band of Chippewa Indians, challenged HB 1369 as violating the Equal Protection Clause of the Fourteenth Amendment.
 In the case of Brakebill v.
 Jaeger, judge Daniel L. Hovland of the District Court of North Dakota ruled in April 2018 that large parts of HB 1369 were unconstitutional, including the prohibition on IDs with PO box addresses.

 North Dakota secretary of state Alvin Jaeger appealed the ruling to the Court of Appeals for the Eighth Circuit, and requested a stay on Hovland's ruling.
 The Eighth Circuit initially rejected Jaeger's stay request, with the primary elections in June 2018 not being affected by HB 1369, but revised its opinion in September 2018 and stayed Hovland's ruling.
 The plaintiffs filed a motion to the Supreme Court, requesting that they take up the case, but this motion was denied.
 Consequently, Hovland's ruling remained inoperative and HB 1369 was effective for the November 2018 general elections, with many people without the right ID being unable to vote.

+Activists reacted to these suppression measures by educating voters, helping them get their identification cards updated, and giving them rides to the polls on election day.
+This backlash resulted in an unprecedented level of Native American turnout in this election.